Personal profile

 Biography

-Phil’s research focuses on children and young people with a particular interest in child work and youth labour, the informal sector, political protest and qualitative research methodology.
+Phil is currently (2025-2029) the lead for a £3.4m Research England funded project exploring innovation and challenges in the use of publicly available artificial intelligence tools across the doctoral ecosystem – the Artificial Intelligence Researcher Development Network (AI.RDN+) – in partnership with the University of Leeds.
+Phil also has a long-standing research interest in children and young people with a particular interest in child work and youth labour, the informal sector, political protest and qualitative research methodology.
 He is currently writing a research monograph Street Life as Labour under contract to the University of Bristol Press.
-He has published three books, over 40 peer review journal and book chapters and his been PI and Co-I on a range of funed research projects that include a British Academy funded project on children’s working lives in an urban informal settlement in Ghana; a European Union funded project examining young people’s political activism; and a large programme of research funded by ESRC exploring young people's precarious pathways from education into the labour market.
+He has published three books, over 40 peer review journal and book chapters and his been PI and Co-I on a range of research projects that as well as his current Research England project include a British Academy funded project on children’s working lives in an urban informal settlement in Ghana; a European Union funded project examining young people’s political activism; and a large programme of research funded by ESRC exploring young people's precarious pathways from education into the labour market.

 Phil has taught at all levels from first year undergraduate modules through to advanced-level post-graduate research training.
-He has supervised 15 doctoral students through to completion and is currently supervising students researching the Prevent strategy, young people’s use of illegal drugs and the professional development of academic researchers.
+He has supervised 16 doctoral students through to completion and is currently supervising students researching young people’s use of illegal drugs and the professional development of academic researchers.
 Phil has also examined PhD research degrees at the universities of Aston, Warwick, Essex, Sheffield, Portsmouth, Sydney, the Indian Institute of Technology, Kharagpur and the Open University.

 Fingerprint